RehcubGit/IKRig/Readme.md

 * Open the Configurator
 * Go to the Animation Tab
 * Drag your IK Animation Clips into the list on the left side
-* Play back the animation, add modifiers or export them as Unity Animation Clips
+* Play back the animation or create a Unity Animation Clips

 You can also create IK Target Objects, these are for manualy manipulating the ik chains These work in addition to the ik animations.